nuxt-modules/i18n/docs/options-reference.md

   langDir: null,

   // Set this to a path to which you want to redirect users accessing root URL (/)
+  // Accepts either string or object with statusCode and path properties.
+E.g
+  // {
+  //   statusCode: 301,
+  //   path: 'about-us'
+  // }
   rootRedirect: null,

   // Enable browser language detection to automatically redirect user